nfasano/colosseum_ticket_tracker/README.md

   </picture>
 </p>

 *Figure 3: Snippet of the Panda's dataframe used for storing ticket availability.
-NAN means that there were no tickets available for that time slot.*
+NaN means that there were no tickets available for that time slot.*

 Each script has several control parameters to set query frequency, email frequency, ticket type to track, which dates to track, and how frequently to save dataframe (saved as .pkl files).